jtacoma/go-zmqutil/README.md

 All socket options are available through option-specific getter/setter methods.

-A reactor loop that lets event handlers be attached to sockets.
+An additonal type, Poller, provides reactor loop that lets event handlers be attached to sockets.

 	package main